GussBad/HoneyPotAzure/README.md

  ## In this way
  our project creates a security honeypot that not only monitors unauthorized access attempts to the virtual machine but also provides detailed geographical information about the source of these attempts, presenting them visually on a map.
 This approach enhances our understanding of threats and strengthens security measures.

+## Contributions
+Contributions are welcome!
+Feel free to open issues or pull requests for improvements, bug fixes, or new features.

+## License
+This project is licensed under the MIT License © GussBad.